-The examination of how much carbon is emitted in the steelmaking process has not led to unanimous agreement on how to either measure or lower steel’s carbon footprint, according to speakers at the Bureau of International Recycling (BIR) Ferrous Division meeting, held in late October in Singapore.
+Examining how much carbon is emitted in the steelmaking process has not led to unanimous agreement on how to either measure or lower steel’s carbon footprint, according to speakers at the Bureau of International Recycling (BIR) Ferrous Division meeting, held in late October in Singapore.

 Adina Renee Adler of the Washington-based Global Steel Climate Council (GSCC) said recycled-content steel produced in an electric arc furnace (EAF) has proven itself as the lowest carbon footprint product.

-ResponsibleSteel allows blast furnace/basic oxygen furnace (BOF) producers to use a “sliding scale” when attaining certification and even reduces a steel company’s “score” if it uses “too much scrap,” according to Adler.
+ResponsibleSteel allows blast furnace/basic oxygen furnace (BOF) producers to use a sliding scale when attaining certification and even reduces a steel company’s score if it uses too much scrap, according to Adler.
 This, she said, discounts many of the decarbonization advantages of recycled-content steelmaking.
-“It’s kind of messed up,” said Adler.

 In GSCC’s case, its Indiana-based member company Steel Dynamics Inc. (SDI) attained GSCC certification in October.
 Adler said SDI uses about 85 percent recycled steel in its network of EAF mills and emits about 0.94 tons of carbon emissions for each 1 ton of steel it makes.

 Patrick Davison of United Kingdom-based EMR Ltd., which operates metals recycling facilities in that nation and the U.S., said manufacturers of numerous products are “claiming to be green because it has a commercial impact.”
-He added, however, that the word green “can be mis-used.”
+He added, however, that the word green can be misused.

 In addition to the GSCC and RepsonsibleSteel, Davison referred to environmental product declarations (EPDs), the London-based Science Based Targets Initiative (SBTI) and the European Union’s Carbon Border Adjustment Mechanism (CBAM) as emissions-related measuring systems to which EMR and its customers pay attention.

-Davison, like Adler, expressed concern about vague definitions and measurement procedures, whether with good or questionable intentions.
-“We need to paint a much clearer picture of what ‘green’ steel is about,” said the EMR executive.
-“We need to focus on collaboration,” he added.
+“We need to paint a much clearer picture of what ‘green’ steel is about,” he said.
+"We need to focus on collaboration."

 Adams said operators of blast furnaces are aware of techniques to reduce emissions, but he sounded unconvinced that it is a priority for some BOF operators.